Hengle/Folkvangr/CONTRIBUTING.md

 ## Contributing
-At this time, I am mainly looking to find potential collaborators who might be interested in the project.
-There are no formal commitments or obligatory contracts to sign until the project is financed.
+At this time, I am mainly just looking to find potential collaborators who might be interested in the project.
+There are not any  formal commitments or obligatory contracts to sign.
 Any form of help will be accredited.

 I try to keep realistic expectations for what can be achieved with the available resources.
 Without sufficient planning, support, or funding, the odds of completing a long-term project are slim.